I've put another free pattern up on Ravelry - this is for my Biscuit Scarf. I admit, I'm glad it's finally cold enough to wear & enjoy this!

 .

-This used two skeins of Zauberball, done in Brioche stitch.
+Download Now or use the Ravelry link to my Biscuit Scarf.* This used two skeins of Zauberball, done in Brioche stitch.
 (If you don't know, Brioche can be both a stitch pattern and a type of bread.)
 I’ve found directions for both a little confusing, so I was delighted to find an old book with instructions that made sense and made the whole process less confusing.
 The combination of self-striping yarn & simplified instructions made this such a pleasure to knit that I’ve named this scarf pattern “Biscuit”.
 Just like quick breads, this is fast & easy, with an end result that’s a pleasure to enjoy!

 .